Illegal sale of crude: Malami received funds without remittance, Reps allege

 He revealed that agencies of government operate their Treasury Single Account, TSA, and make expenditures without recourse to the CBN.

-“The CBN made a formal response to this committee indicating that the agencies operate their Treasury Single Account, TSA, and make expenditures from these accounts without recourse to the CBN.
+“The CBN made a formal response to this committee indicating that the agencies operate their Treasury Single Account, TSA, and make expenditure from these accounts without recourse to the CBN.

-“So, if there are recoveries being made from whistleblowers, these monies need to be paid into the account of the federation as required by law.
+“So, if there are recoveries being made from whistleblower, these monies need to be paid into the account of the federation as required by law.

 Protesters storm NASS